Midrees330/VDTA_IRNet/README.md

            |-- test_B  # rain-free GT
 # Evaluation
 The results reported in the paper are calculated by the `matlab` script used in previouse method: https://github.com/hhqweasd/G2R-ShadowNet/blob/main/evaluate.m
+# Testing results
+The testing results on dataset  AISTD (ISTD+), SRD, BSD68, rain100L are:
+# Contact
+If you have any questions, please contact idreeskhan045@gmail.com/ huangying@cqupt.edu.cn